JuscaMolaiwa/SplitItApp/expense-splitting-app/backend/README.md

 ## Contributing
 - We welcome contributions!
-Please refer to the main project `README` for contribution guidelines.
+Please refer to the main project [Main Project README](expense-splitting-app/README.md) for contribution guidelines.